There’s something both traditional and modern about Pick Your Own (PYO) farms.

 Open from end of May to end of September, this farm certainly makes life easy by providing tractor trains to access the crops.
-Currently ready for picking are strawberries, rhubarb, broad beans, a few onions, carrots, beetroot, and pink and white kohlrabi.
-Broccoli and cabbages (savoy, red and primo) are coming soon.
+Ready for picking towards the start of the season are strawberries, rhubarb, broad beans, a few onions, carrots, beetroot, and pink and white kohlrabi.
+Broccoli and cabbages (savoy, red and primo) arrive later.
 Running parallel to the PYO season are car boot sales on Sundays.

 How to get there: get a train from Victoria to Goring-by-Sea or Angmering-by-Sea (takes a while but very pretty) and take the 20 minute walk.